Abhishek-soni6904/SCT_WD_01/README.md

 ### Key Features

+- **Persistent Navbar**: The navigation bar remains visible throughout the website, allowing users to access all sections easily from anywhere on the page.
 - **Navigation Menu**: Responsive navigation with a hamburger menu for seamless browsing on different devices.
 - **Dynamic Image Slider**: Interactive slider showcasing multiple views of the InfernoBook.
 - **Feature Cards**: Highlighting key aspects like performance, display, and instant boot functionality.